lars-t-hansen/Jobanalyzer/sonalyze/MANUAL.md

 ### Load printing options

-The *absolute load* at an instant on a host is the sum of a utilization field across all the records for the host at that instant, for the cpu, memory, gpu, and video memory utilization.
+The *absolute load* at an instant on a host is the sum of a utilization field across all the records for the host at that instant, for the cpu, memory, gpu, and gpu memory utilization.
 For example, on a system with 192 cores the maximum absolute CPU load is 19200 (because the CPU load is a percentage of a core) and if the system has 128GB of RAM then the maximum absolute memory load is 128.